thewiselad/ticktastic-workshop/README.md

     * display a popover on click (Build and style the popup first, then do the JS)
     * rebuild the popover to display the correct ticket correctly

+## Commit 9 - responsive design

+Need to make a few tweaks to make this design work responsively.

+  * Break down the grid
+  * Adjust the popover.
+  * Discuss "out-there" designs, (fixed heights etc) in terms of document flow and why our design was so easy to make respnosive.

 ## Footnotes

 <sup name="f1" id="f1">1</sup> Not technically required by the html spec, as the others are, but very important in the same way.